z5267282/mve/README.md

 All file names do not have a leading directory.

-Note that the edits key must be a list to support multiple edit commands for a given file name.
+There can be multiple edit commands with the same file name.
 ```
 {
     trf.EDITS : [